 Beans (1/2 cup) Fiber Oxalate

-Red kidney beans – 16.5g / 15mg
+Red kidney beans – 16.5g / 10mg

 Mung beans – 15g / 8mg

 A couple of notes before I sign off.
-Remember, when you are increasing fiber in your daily diet, increase it slowly and get your fluids to help move things along—it would be best if you didn’t have any bloating or belly aches.
+Remember, when you are increasing fiber into your diet, increase it slowly and get your fluids to help move things along—it would be best if you didn’t have any bloating or belly aches.
 As with most habit changes, slow and steady wins this race!

 Your friend and advocate,